marcelpetrick/DevNotes/BeenThereSeenThat/20240410_LiveAiTraining_EmbeddedWorld/README.md

 * https://github.com/synaptics-astra
 * getting started guide
 * also: Astra Yocto Linux User Guide; default image can be downloaded on github as well
-* synpatics Astra SDK: not doing open development yet, but main branch and release 0.9.0 can be found
+* Synaptics Astra SDK: not doing open development yet, but main branch and release 0.9.0 can be found
-* also minimum number of layers to get an functional image
+* also minimum number of layers to get a functional image
 * `crops` as docker container - reproducible environment; clean environment for the whole org
 * import the two tar.gz to docker ..
-* import from TFLite, TesnorFlow, PyTorch, Caffee, ONNX is possible
+* import from TFLite, TensorFlow, PyTorch, Caffe, ONNX is possible
 * docker and python based tooling and process, enabling cross-platform support
 * network graph and metadata generation for target NPU
 * best is TFLite quantized